YasinAflatoon/HTML/notes/BasicTags.md

 # Basic Tags

-In this tutorial we're going to cover basic and comman HTML tags that you'll probably need them a lot in your code, in prevoius tutorial we learned about main structure of an HTML file and now we're going in detials.
+In this tutorial, we're going to cover basic and common HTML tags that you'll probably need a lot in your code, in the previous tutorial we learned about the main structure of an HTML file and now we're going into details.

 ## Meta Tags

 The \<meta\> tag defines metadata about an HTML document.
-Metadata is data (information) about data. \<meta\> tags always go inside the \<head\> element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.
+Metadata is data (information) about data. \<meta\> tags always go inside the \<head\> element, and are typically used to specify the character set, page description, keywords, author of the document, and viewport settings.

 ### Attributes